Fifteen15Studios/ExpandableCheckbox/README.md

 The source code files that you downloaded in step 1 above include a fully working test app, so look at how those files are structured if you aren't sure how to do it.

-I have been trying to create a working package file (so that you can just use an `implementation` command in your build.gradle) but I don't know if that's possible since this project includes not only kotlin code, but also drawables, layouts, and other XML files that are required.
-DO NOT use the existing package files as they will not work.
-I'm trying to get GitHub to delete them.

 ## How it works
 Checkboxes can be used from Java/Kotlin code, from XML code, or a combination of both.